If you’re in the performance marketing industry, chances are you’ve had your Facebook ad account disabled more than

 The recent crackdown and lawsuit against companies using link cloaking to circumvent Facebook advertising policies is the last episode of the ‘cats and dogs’ war that has been going on since the Facebook Ad platform was first launched.

-In this post, I will try to explain what is behind some of the account bans you’ve suffered, what the Facebook Ad review process really is, and how you can avoid having your facebook ad account disabled.
+In this post, I will explain what goes on behind the scenes of some of the account bans you’ve suffered.
+I’ll also cover what the Facebook Ad review process really* is, and how you can avoid having your Facebook ad account disabled.

 Are you still trying to circumvent the Facebook Ad review system?

 Everything connected to the business account typically gets affected (or shall I say infected?).
-Whether it’s the payment method, the pages, the ad account and the pixel data.
+Whether it’s the payment method, the pages, the ad account, and the pixel data.

 If you’re an agency, the implications of getting your account or client accounts disabled can be devastating, if not fatal to your business.

 The most frustrating aspect of this ban is that sometimes you have no idea that you’ve done something wrong or what exactly led to the account ban.

 You wake up one day and see a notice like this on your Facebook Ad account:

-I recently posted a poll on the Facebook Ad Buyers Group asking this simple question:
+I recently posted a poll on the Facebook Ad Buyers Group asking this:

 How many people got their Facebook Ad account banned, and don’t know what is the reason behind the ban?

 - Direct affiliate link

 Are you posting your offer link directly in your ads?
 This is a no go!
 Facebook will simply not let you run these ads.
 Too many attempts to advertise direct links will get your Facebook Ad account disabled.
 Even if they did allow it, posting your offer link directly in your ads gives you zero control as to where the traffic is going.

 - Redirect campaign URL

-You use a campaign tracking software that provides a redirect campaign URL.
-Regardless of whether the campaign goes to your landing page or to an affiliate link, the ads will be disapproved.
+Are you using a campaign tracking software that provides a redirect campaign URL?
+The ads will be disapproved, regardless of whether the campaign goes to your landing page or to an affiliate link.
 Too many attempts will result in your account being disabled.

 - Your Facebook Pixel has been set on the Offer Thank You Page